-4.2.1 Reciprocating Stationary IC Engines: Stationary IC engines on the platform rated over 50 bhp include: the 230 hp North Crane engine, the 318 hp mud pump engine, the 400 hp Well Service Rig engine, the 510 hp emergency electrical generator, the 110 hp emergency firewater pump engine and the 99 hp South Crane engine (utilizing N-60 injectors).
+4.2.1 Reciprocating Stationary IC Engines: Stationary IC engines on the platform rated over 50 bhp include: the 230 hp North Crane engine, the 318 hp mud pump engine, the 400 hp Well Service Rig engine, the 510 hp emergency electrical generator, the 110 hp emergency firewater pump engine, the 99 hp South Crane engine (utilizing N-60 injectors) and a 310 hp portable crane.
 The 230 hp North Crane engine and the 400 hp Well Service Rig are subject to all Rule 333 requirements.
-The South Crane engine, the emergency generator engines, the mud pump engine and the emergency Fire Pump engine are all currently exempt from Rule 333 requirements except for Section D.1, Section D.2, Section J.3, and Section K.
+The South Crane engine, the emergency generator engines, the mud pump engine and the emergency Fire Pump engine are all currently exempt from Rule 333 requirements except for Section D.1, Section D.2, Section J.3, and Section K. The portable crane engine is certified Tier 4 final engine equipped with a turbocharger and a diesel oxidation catalyst and is subject to Rule 333.
+This crane is shared between Platforms Hogan and Houchin.

-The calculation methodology is similar for all stationary IC engines:
+With the exception of the portable crane engine, the calculation methodology is similar for all stationary IC engines:

-$ER = [(EF x BHP x BSFC x LCF x HPP) \div 10^{6}]$
+$$ER = [(EF \times BHP \times BSFC \times LCF \times HPP) \div 10^6]$$

-where: ER = EF = emission rate (lb./period) pollutant specific emission factor (lb./MMBtu) BHP = engine rated max. brake-horsepower (bhp) $BSFC = \epsilon$ engine brake specific fuel consumption (Btu/bhp-hr) LCF = liquid fuel correction factor, LHV to HHV HPP = operating hours per time period (hrs/period)
+EF = pollutant specific emission factor (lb./MMBtu) BHP = engine rated max. brake-horsepower (bhp)

+BSFC = engine brake specific fuel consumption (Btu/bhp-hr)

+LCF = liquid fuel correction factor, LHV to HHV HPP = operating hours per time period (hrs/period)

 The emission factor is an energy-based value using the higher heating value (HHV) of the fuel.
 As such, an energy based BSFC value must also be based on the HHV.
-Manufacturer BSFC data are typically based on lower heating value (LHV) data and thus require a conversion (LCF) to the HHV basis.
+Manufacturer BSFC data are typically based on lower heating value (LHV) data and thus require a conversion (LCF) to the

+HHV basis.
 For diesel fuel oil, the HHV values are typically 6% greater than the corresponding LHV data.
 Volume or mass based BSFC data do not need any conversions.